franciscojgonzalezfernandez-lgtm/Hero-app/README.md

 ## Description

 This is a project in where I'm trying to use all the MORE modern libraries & concepts of Frontend Develpment to keeping me fresh & try some of new libraries that I didn't use before.
+From the whole design of the application made in lovable, to the use of all the libraries listed below:

 ### React 19.1